Abe-54/Gold-Rush/README.md

 This is a short minigame dungeon crawler, where the player is a dinosour and has to beat different minigames to reach the final room that is filled with gold.
 The game was built within the [Unity](https://unity.com/) over the course of two months.

 ## Motivation
 This game was the final project for my intro to game programming course.
-I wanted to push my skills to the limitsd with this project and see what I was capable of producing for this project
+I wanted to push my skills to the limitsd with this project and see what I was capable of producing for this project.

 ## Screenshots
 <p float="left">